If you are logged in, your referral link [?] is automatically included below.

 1. Customer Satisfaction (CSAT) Survey and Analysis -

 One of the typical approaches followed in Customer Satisfaction analysis is to equate the area of weakness with the priority of improvement and increase investment to improve those areas.
-This approach may not be practically significant, neither may it help the company gain true bottom-line benefits.
+This approach may not be practically significant or help the company gain true bottom-line benefits.

 For example, suppose the customer has low satisfaction with "Pricing" and high satisfaction with "Customer Service."
-In that case, that does not mean that there is no need to continually improve "Customer Service" and that the topmost priority for the company is to improve "Pricing."
-"Customer Service" may be the very reason the customers decide to buy company's products and they may expect even further improvement in this area.
-On the other side, the customer may not like the "Pricing" but may find it reasonable given other considerations.
+In that case, that does not mean there is no need to improve "Customer Service continually" and that the topmost priority for the company is improving "Pricing."
+"Customer Service" may be the reason customers decide to buy the company's products, and they may expect even further improvement in this area.
+Conversely, the customer may not like the "Pricing" but may find it reasonable given other considerations.

 Number of pages: 46